flow-r/flowr/README.md

 flow
 ======

-> This packages should install OK.
-Build failure is likely incorrect, more on this [here](https://github.com/hadley/stringr/issues/68)

 R pacakge to design (and deploy) complex workflows, in a effective and efficient manner on High Perfomance computing clusters.

-Please visit [docs.flowr.space](http://docs.flowr.space) for more information.
+Please visit [docs.flowr.space](http://docs.flowr.space) for more information and here is a slide deck providing a quick overview: [sahilseth.github.io/slides/flowrintro](http://sahilseth.github.io/slides/flowrintro)

 Here is a shiny app, [flow_creator](https://sseth.shinyapps.io/flow_creator/) for you to start building your flow.
 [`guest; guestpass`]